tborowy/egghead-exercises/README.md

  bower install
  ```

- To start the application, run
+ To run the application:

  ```
  grunt serve
  ```

-To start cucumber tests, run sequentially in separate terminals the application and command
+To run cucumber tests:

  ```
  grunt test